-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 , while the GH5 was followed by the Panasonic GH5 II.
+Both the X-T2 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Panasonic GH5 Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Panasonic GH5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.